 See below for news about the Snohomish County Sheriff’s Office:

-September 18, 2017: Explorers program honored during Sultan City Council meeting: Snohomish County Sheriff’s Office Explorers
+September 18, 2017: Explorers program honored by council: Snohomish County Sheriff’s Office Explorers

 August 29, 2017: August 24, 2017 Coffee with the Chief highlights: August 24 2017 Coffee with the Chief